Introduction to NPM

 - The content property contains the markdown code (not including the meta data)

-- The data property is an object that contains a property for each piece of meta data (in this case 'title' and 'author').
+- The data property is an object that represents the metadata in the markdown file, and it contains a property for each piece of meta data (in this case 'title' and 'author').

 Now for the code, the first line in the script 'imports' the gray-matter module, which we are referring to as 'matter'.
-Note that if the path passed into the require() method does not start with a dot (.), then node will look for the module in the node_modules older.
+Note that if the path passed into the require() method is not a path (which starts with a dot), then node will automatically look for the module in the node_modules folder.

-Now will install a package that will allow us to convert the 'content' into HTML.
+Now we'll install a package that will allow us to convert the 'content' property of the returned object into HTML.

-Install a package/module named markdown-it by runnin this command:
+Install a package/module named markdown-it by running this command:

 npm install markdown-it